Richard Franklin (actor): Audio drama

 In addition to his numerous appearances in Doctor Who audio dramas, including the audiobook Last of the Gaderene by Mark Gatiss, Franklin's audio credits include two years at BBC radio drama; Sapphire and Steel: The Surest Poison (Big Finish); Harrison Howell in the BBC Radio 2 production of Kiss Me Kate (1996); USA Family Radio; and his own World War I docudrama Luck of the Draw.
 He also played Davros' father, Nasgard, in the Big Finish audio drama miniseries I, Davros.

 Music videos

 In 2009 Franklin starred in "The First Days of Spring" for the band Noah and the Whale.

 Journalism

-Franklin has worked as a theatre critic, and has published a number of reviews for the Edinburgh Evening News and fringereview.co.uk.
+Franklin worked as a theatre critic, and published a number of reviews for the Edinburgh Evening News and fringereview.co.uk.